ubnpl/pytools/README.md

+# pytools
-# pytools: simple tools for data handling and analysis in python
+simple tools for data handling and analysis in python

 repository for preliminary tool collection

 	WORK IN PROGRESS